isc-projects/kea/doc/sphinx/arm/classify.rst

         }]
     }

+The ``client-classes`` list is allowed in an option specification at any scope.
+Option class-tagging is enforced at the time options are being added to the response which occurs after lease assignment just before the response is to be sent to the client.

 When ``never-send`` for an option is true at any scope, all ``client-classes`` entries for that option are ignored.
 The option will not included.